Scientists Capture First Birth Of A Planet

 "It's important to understand how planets in our own solar system formed," Keppler says.

-As Müller tells it: "It's a step forward to understand where we come from."
+As Muller tells it: "It's a step forward to understand where we come from."